 5.1.4 Rest Periods.
 Each full-time staff member is allowed to take two 15-minute rest periods per day away from his/her job, which are considered time worked.
 The immediate supervisor will determine when rest periods may occur.
 Rest periods are not cumulative.

 5.1.5 Meal Periods.
 All staff members are entitled to take a daily meal period at a time consistent with operational needs, which is considered as time not worked.
 Meal periods normally last for one hour, but may be scheduled for a shorter period by the supervisor who usually determines a consistent meal period schedule and the time allotted.
-By state law, no staff member may work more than five consecutive hours without an unpaid half-hour meal break.
+By state law, no staff member may work more than five consecutive hours without an unpaid half-hour meal break, except if it is feasible for the employee to eat during the performance of their work, and the employer permits her/him to do so.
+Each USNH institution will establish a process for documenting such agreements.
 The Human Resources Office should be consulted if questions arise about conformance with the law.

 5.2 Paid Holiday Leave